mesg-foundation/docs/guide/application/README.md

 # Create an application

-An application connects various [services](/guide/service/) and defines the buisness logic for products.
+An application connects various [services](/guide/service/) and defines the business logic for products.
 An application should be a list of tasks to execute, and events to listen to.

 e.g.:
 - **when** a user signs up **then** send an email